Classical Geometric Fluctuation Relations: Discussions and conclusions

 \section{Discussions and conclusions}

-In this letter, we have investigated the stochastic Fisher Information and derive two fluctuation relations within the framework of stochastic geometry, referred to as geometric fluctuation relations.
-This framework introduces a stochastic length based on individual nonequilibrium trajectories, offering insights into the accumulation of system entropy rather than just the difference between initial and final states.
+In this paper, we have investigated the stochastic Fisher Information and derive two fluctuation relations within the framework of stochastic geometry, referred to as geometric fluctuation relations.
+This framework introduces a stochastic length based on individual non-equilibrium trajectories, offering insights into the accumulation of system entropy rather than just the difference between initial and final states.

 The detailed geometric fluctuation relation states that the distribution of stochastic metrics (SFI) for reverse processes between two equilibrium states is proportional to that of forward processes, adjusted by an exponential factor of the total entropy along the forward trajectory.